Golden Globes race wide open, host Ricky Gervais prepares barbs

-LOS ANGELES (Reuters) - With free-flowing champagne and blistering jokes that have yet to be told but have already been apologized for, Sunday’s Golden Globes promise a rowdy night featuring Hollywood’s top names and a wide-open awards race to keep viewers in suspense.
+LOS ANGELES, Jan 7 (Reuters) - With free-flowing champagne and blistering jokes that have yet to be told but have already been apologized for, Sunday’s Golden Globes promise a rowdy night featuring Hollywood’s top names and a wide-open awards race to keep viewers in suspense.

 The Globes, chosen by Hollywood Foreign Press Association voters, often offer a prescient preview of the more prestigious Academy Awards.